wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    8. Obtain run control data from .env file in the user's $HOME folder to obtain the desired LOCALE, cloud region, zip code, and other variable specs.

-   9. Various calculations for hashing, encryption, etc.
+   9. Generate various calculations for hashing, encryption, etc.

-      * Generate Lotto America Numbers           = gen_lotto
-      * Generate Hash from a file                = gen_hash
+      1. Generate Hash from a file & text         = gen_hash
-      * Generate Hash from a file                = gen_1_in_100
+      2. Generate a random salt                   = gen_salt
-      * Generate a random salt                   = gen_salt
+      3. Generate a random percent of 100         = gen_1_in_100
+      4. Generate Fibonacci with memoization      = gen_fibonacci
-      * Generate JWT (Json Web Token)            = use_jwt
+      5. Generate JWT (Json Web Token)            = gen_jwt
+      6. Generate Lotto America Numbers           = gen_lotto
+      7. Generate Magic 8-ball numbers            = gen_magic_8ball
-      * Convert Roman numerals to decimal        = process_romans
+      8. Convert between Roman numerals & decimal = process_romans

    10. Retrieve client IP address               = show_ipaddr
-   11. Lookup geolocation info from IP Address  = show_ipaddr
+   11. Lookup geolocation info from IP Address  = lookup_ipaddr

-   12. Obtain Zip Code to retrieve Weather info = show_zipinfo
+   12. <a href="#ZipCode">Obtain Zip Code to retrieve Weather info = show_zipinfo</a>
    13. Retrieve Weather info using API          = show_weather

    14. <a href="AzureKeyVault">Retrieve secrets from Azure Key Vault  = use_azure</a>
    15. Retrieve secrets from AWS KMS         = use_aws
-   16. Retrieve secrets from GCP             = use_gcp
+   16. <a href="#GCP">Retrieve secrets from GCP             = use_gcp</a>
    17. Retrieve secrets from Hashicorp Vault = use_vault

    18. Create/Reuse container folder for img app to use